-A group of students in the same year in high school are members of a "cohort" and each cohort is assigned a letter of the alphabet.
-Cohorts are sometimes referred to as the "Class of [year]," with the year of expected graduation based on graduating in four years after entering ninth grade.
+A student's cohort is generally determined by the amount of time that has passed since the year that the student entered ninth grade.
+A group of students in the same year in high school is referred to as a "cohort" and each cohort is assigned a letter of the alphabet.
 The following table shows the group of students corresponding to each cohort letter: